In this post, you’ll find step-by-step instructions for how to make a memory book for dementia. AND a free printable memory book template!

 2. Family Memories

-- Spouse’s names, specific memories, hobbies, and traits, etc.
+- Spouse’s names, specific memories, hobbies, traits, etc.

-- Children’s names, specific memories, hobbies, and traits, etc.
+- Children’s names, specific memories, hobbies, traits, etc.

-- Parent’s names, specific memories, hobbies, and traits, etc.
+- Parent’s names, specific memories, hobbies, traits, etc.

 - Pets’ names